How can you optimize your content to be cited by AI?

 Each section of your article should ideally follow this three-part structure:

-• Definition: A short, neutral paragraph that directly answers a "What is" or "How" question.
+• Definition: A short, neutral paragraph that directly answers a "What" or "How" question.

-• Evidence: A figure, statistic, or expert quote that validates the statement.
+• Proof: A figure, statistic, or expert quote that validates the statement.

 • Action: A bulleted list or clear procedure explaining how to apply the information.

-Titles should not be creative or metaphorical, but descriptive and query-oriented.
-Instead of titling "The future is here," opt for "GEO trends for 2026."
+Headings should not be creative or metaphorical, but descriptive and "query"-oriented.
+Instead of "The future is here," use "GEO trends for 2026."
 This allows vectorization algorithms to divide your page into clear themes, making it easier to extract specific quotes.

 The leading academic study on Generative Engine Optimization (Aggarwal et al., 2024) highlights a key factor: adding citations from reliable sources within your article dramatically increases your chances of being picked up by AI.